- 1 Rainforest Terrarium Update

 - Tap water filtered through my reverse osmosis system: 85ppm

-Whilst the de-ionised water is almost 100% pure, I’m happy enough with the purity of the water from my RO system, it should be fine for my plants and the misting system.
+Whilst the de-ionised water is almost 100% pure, to use this water I need to purchase it, which means that heavy bottles of water are transported around this country; this comes with a high environmental impact.
+I’m happy enough with the purity of the water from my RO system, it should be fine for my plants and the misting system.

 Misting System Settings